-- > We will have a lower than average impact on the environment, through waste and carbon emissions, for an area of our population and will be making progress towards reducing carbon emissions and waste production to a sustainable level - > Through the use of technology and better planning it will be easier for people to live, work and shop within walking or cycling distance of where they live.
-We will invest in our walking and cycling network, so that active travel becomes an attractive option for many shorter journeys - We will have made progress in improving access to our major towns and facilities by public transport - ➤ We will be less reliant on oil and gas for our energy and will have made a step change in local production of energy from renewable sources.
+- We will have a lower than average impact on the environment, through waste and carbon emissions, for an area of our population and will be making progress towards reducing carbon emissions and waste production to a sustainable level - Through the use of technology and better planning it will be easier for people to live, work and shop within walking or cycling distance of where they live.
+We will invest in our walking and cycling network, so that active travel becomes an attractive option for many shorter journeys - ➤ As far as possible, we will have improved access to our major towns and facilities by public transport - We will be less reliant on oil and gas for our energy and will have made a step change in local production of energy from renewable sources.